 Did you know that sales go in cycles?
 Every 6 to 8 weeks, the sales repeat.
 In addition to regular sales, there are seasonal sale cycles that change by the month and season.
 Print out this list so you know what items to add to your stockpile each season when they are on sale.

 You certainly can stockpile without using any coupons, but using coupons helps your money go further.
 I find myself using less paper coupons but I do use this coupon app on a regular basis.
-This one app saves – and makes – me money every week when I shop.
-The money that I earn using this coupon app is used for stockpiling.
+These two apps save – and make – me money every week when I shop.
+The money that I earn using coupon apps is used for more stockpiling.

 If you have a little one in diapers, be sure to read through this article about how to stockpile diapers.
 It’s a long one with lots of details about how I built a stockpile of over 2000 diapers for under $100.
 Yes, it takes time and some planning but I think it’s well worth the time spent.
 Having a stockpile of diapers is a practical way to save money on your baby.

 Finally, be sure to read this article on how to build a stockpile that works for you and saves your family money.
 Stockpiling does have some general principles that apply to everyone but what you stockpile varies from family to family.
 This article has some good reminders on just how to build a stockpile that works for your family.